brabiei21/CER-with-LLMs/Code/scraper/README.md

 There is an anti-bot protection on the product webpage.
 To circumvent this, it was found that the prtoection used was based on indicator WebDriver flags. https://www.zenrows.com/blog/selenium-avoid-bot-detection#disable-automation-indicator-webdriver-flags

+It also seems that adding the user configuration is required to be udetected:
+`options.add_argument("user-data-dir=/home/sam/.config/google-chrome/Default")`